ventus-ag/documentation/content/products/compute/virtual-machines.md

 After these steps, the newly created Linux VM will be added to the *Virtual Machine page* with the status ACTIVE:
 ![](../../../assets/images/vms/6.png?classes=border,shadow)

-ℹ️ To connect to the selected **Linux Virtual Machine** remotely via SSH, you need to add an additional Firewall with a rule, that will allow incoming traffic to TCP port 22 (like shown below) - to find additional instructions and information about this, please see the article **[Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)**.
+💡 To connect to the selected **Linux Virtual Machine** remotely via SSH, you need to add an additional Firewall with a rule, that will allow incoming traffic to TCP port 22 (like shown below) - to find additional instructions and information about this, please see the article **[Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)**.

   ![](../../../assets/images/vms/35.png?width=35pc&classes=border,shadow)